psweetpotato/OtSRblog/_posts/2015-06-03-miss-peregrines-home.md

 title:  "Miss Peregrine's Home for Peculiar Children"
 date:   2015-06-03 19:50:02
 categories: J fiction
-excerpt: "'Gaping at me in surprise, he opened his mouth to speak but found he could not.''"
+excerpt: "'Gaping at me in surprise, he opened his mouth to speak but found he could not.'"
 ---
 Book: Miss Peregrine's Home for Peculiar Children; by: Ransom Riggs
 Reader: 20ish woman wearing leggings as pants